mynormeza/store/README.md

   "message": "Buy 3 or more and get a discount of 1 euro on each" }
 ```
-Each discount can be applied to as many items as we want through the `codes` array, but only one can be applied, Multi Buy Discount has priority over the Bulk Discount that means that if an items has both discount only Multi Buy will be applied, this is set through code, if that's to be changed the app needs to be released again with a new build if new discounts need to be created a new build will be needed as well.
+Each discount can be applied to as many items as we want through the `codes` array, but only one can be applied per item, Multi Buy Discount has priority over the Bulk Discount that means that if an items has both discount only Multi Buy will be applied, this is set through code, if that's to be changed the app needs to be released again with a new build if new discounts need to be created a new build will be needed as well.
 The difference between discounts format in the json is that Multi Buy Discount has a `discountPercent` prop, with this we can set the item to be free or discounted by a certain percentage, and Bulk Discount has a `reduce_price_by` prop that allows price reduction by currency. `label` prop is the discount name displayed in the main list, `message` prop is the description or rules of the discount, `min_valid_quantity` is the min needed of items in an order for the discount to be applied, `items_to_apply` is the amount of items that the discount needs to be applied to (in Bulk Discount if this is 0 it means that the discount will be applied to all items of that type in the order.